bogdan/datagrid/Readme.markdown

 * date
 * datetime
 * boolean
-* eboolean - the select of "yes", "no" and any
+* xboolean - the select of "yes", "no" and any
 * enum
 * string
 * dynamic